 Remedios Vara is the kind of artist I would like to be.
 Transcendent subject matter, master level skill, unique and vast imagination, rendered in oil paint, preserved for centuries.

-This is my art.
+And this is my art.
 Simple subject, basic skill.
 I’ll leave the critique of my imagination up to you but it’s clearly not as vast.
 I make faces, not worlds.
 They are so impermanent that some blow away before I can even photograph them.

 When I see art I admire, my chatty inner critique likes to start up a conversation by saying: you know you’re not a very good artist, right?